hivesolutions/scudum/readme.md

 using the `TARGET` variable:

     scudum deploy

+To install the latest available Scudum root/base/development environment a connection to the Internet must exist and the following command should be executed:

+    scudum install

 To enter into the current Scudum development environment (root) deployed in the current machine use: